chef-boneyard/chef-core/README.md

 When you invoke `ChefCore::Text#add_gem_localization`, the error table in `i18n/errors/LANG.yml` will also be loaded.

-The interface described here may change as discover new requirements in the process of rolling out standardized error handling across repositories.
+The interface described here may change as we discover new requirements in the process of rolling out standardized error handling across repositories.

 ### Error Definitions